dominoking13/Web-Scraper/README.md

 ```

 This will:
-- Scrape all configured news sources
+- Check cached content hashes to avoid re-scraping unchanged pages
+- Scrape only sites with new or updated content
 - Generate clean output files in the `output/` directory
+- Update content hashes for future runs
-- Display progress and results in the console
+- Display progress and results in the console (including cache hits/skips)

 ### Automated Execution